 A key feature of the USLP Space Data Link Protocol is the concept of ‘Virtual Channels’ (VC).
 The Virtual Channel facility allows one Physical Channel to be shared among multiple higher-layer data streams, each of which may have different service requirements.
 Of particular importance is the Quality of Service (QoS) attribute associated with a VC.
 A single Physical Channel may therefore be divided into several separate logical data channels, each known as a ‘Virtual Channel’.
 Each Transfer Frame transferred over a Physical Channel belongs to one of the Virtual Channels of the Physical Channel.

-This protocol enables service data units from different sources to be multiplexed together in one Virtual Channel using ‘Multiplexer Access Points’ (MAPs).
-MAP_ID assignments allow service data units arriving at the service access point (SAP) at the sending end to be transferred to the corresponding MAP_ID at the receiving end.8
+Moreover, this protocol enables service data units from different sources to be multiplexed together in one Virtual Channel using ‘Multiplexer Access Points’ (MAPs).
+MAP_ID assignments allow service data units arriving at a service access point (SAP) at the sending end to be transferred to a SAP with the corresponding MAP_ID at the receiving end.
+Each SAP can be associated with a specific protocol.
+USLP enables the transfer of CCSDS packets, SDUs associated with protocols registered in SANA, or user defined data.
+See SANA for the set of recognized protocol IDs [8].

-Efficient Data Transfer
+Additional USLP Features

 USLP has increased the allowable size of the transfer frame in order to reduce the operational frame handling process for high rate missions.
 The protocol also has increased the capability for identifying (using a larger addressing space) more spacecraft.
 Moreover, it provides the means to transfer service data units from CCSDS recognized protocols within the frame without the need for additional encapsulation services.
 USLP provides a configurable sized sequence counter in the frame primary header that is incremented to allow the receiving entity to determine, if any frames are missing.

-Segmentation/Blocking
+Efficient Data Transfer

+The USLP Space Data Link Protocol provides the users with several services to transfer service data units over a space link.
+USLP performs (1) segmentation and blocking (i.e., aggregation) of service data units and (2) transmission control of service data units.

 Because the underlying space link inherently includes a noisy signal path, there is a finite probability that it will introduce an error.
-It is often desirable to break large service data units into relatively small pieces when the frame error rate for large frames is higher than required by the mission.
+It may be desirable to break large service data units into relatively small pieces when the frame error rate for large frames is higher than required by the mission.
 Under those conditions each piece has a lower probability of being invalidated by transmission error than if the entire service data unit were sent contiguously.
 System throughput efficiency may be improved because only small pieces have to be retransmitted when errors are detected.
 However, there may also be situations in which the service data units are very small.
 For efficient transfer of service data units, it is desirable to group these small units into larger pieces.
 The USLP Space Data Link Protocol provides the capability to break large service data units into relatively small pieces (segmentation) and to group small service data units into larger pieces (blocking).

+The Communications Operations Procedure (COP) as described in 2.1.2.4 below controls the transmission of service data units through the space link performing retransmissions needed to ensure delivery of service data units in sequence and without gaps or duplication.

+In addition, a systematic repeated frame retransmission mechanism for use on deep space links may optionally be provided by the Synchronization and Channel Coding Sublayer when reference [6] is applied (see 2.4.2).

 Optional Communications Operation Procedure (COP)